mawilson1234/finetune-lm/README.md

 		}
 	}
 	```
 	Any keyword arguments provided in `suggest_kwargs` for a particular parameter are passed to the `suggest_` function of the Optuna `trial` object.
+The default behavior is to suggest a value of the same type as the default value for the hyperparameter specified in `DataTrainingArguments`.
+However, if a `type` is provided for a hyperparameter's dictionary, and the argument provided has a default value that is either `float` or `int`, the `type` key can map to one of `"float"` or `"int"` to override the default behavior.
+(Non-numeric defaults can only be suggested as categorical values.)
+For instance, if the default value of the hyperparameter `lr` is set to `1` (for argument's sake), the default behavior would be to suggest an integer value when optimizing `lr`.
+However, if `--params.lr.type float` is set, a float in the range specified by `params.lr.values` will be suggested instead.

 ## Passing command line arguments